|

 Alaska Airlines is making some common sense improvements to its website.
 Others should follow -- especially in making it easy to view all of the rules associated with a fare before purchasing.

-Northwest Airlines said Tuesday that if WorldPerk Elite members are called to active military duty, the airline will extend their 2003 Elite status through the 2004 year.
+Heading to Iraq?
+At least you can still fly first class when you get back.
+According to the Detroit News, Northwest Airlines said Tuesday that if WorldPerk Elite members are called to active military duty, the airline will extend their 2003 Elite status through the 2004 year.
 The extension also will apply to current active duty military members who receive deployment orders.
 To qualify for the extension, qualifying WorldPerk Elite members should fax their activation or deployment orders along with their WorldPerk number to 218-254-7566.

-You can earn double Starpoints on your first $4,000 in taxes when you use your card to pay your 2002 individual federal income taxes from 3/15/2003 - 4/15/2003.
+Pay your taxes with the Starwood American Express and earn double miles.
+The following language is apparently included in this month's statement (Mine won't come for a couple of days, so I haven't seen it myself yet): You can earn double Starpoints on your first $4,000 in taxes when you use your card to pay your 2002 individual federal income taxes from 3/15/2003 - 4/15/2003.
 File your 1040 on time, via paper or electronically, then use your Starwood Amex card to charge your taxes onlione or over the phone by calling Offical Payments Corporation at 1-800-2PAY-TAX or visiting www.officialpayments.com.

 Southwest Airlines has a campy feel to it.
 It's part of how they make their low-end product more enjoyable.
-On a flight two years ago, a flight attendant tried to get passengers to sit down in order to expedite departure with the following announcement:
+On a flight two years ago, a flight attendant tried to get passengers to sit down in order to expedite departure with the following announcement: "Eenie, meenie, minie, moe; pick a seat, we gotta go."

 A judge has now set a trial date in the discrimination lawsuit that followed where two passengers claimed emotional injuries because the rhyme has a racist history.